-- The grey areas of the chart represent the days on which no construction works were undertaken; no works were conducted in the vicinity of the Linn Mill monitor on Sundays. - The exceedance on the 04/09/2014, 07/09/2014, 14/09/2014 &26/09/2014 have been investigated, and has been seen to be an individual, isolated event within the period.
-It is considered to be highly unlikely to be caused by FCBC activity.
+- The grey areas of the chart represent the days on which no construction works were undertaken; no works were conducted in the vicinity of the Linn Mill monitor on Sundays. - The exceedances above have been investigated, and have been seen to be individual, isolated events within the period.
+They are considered to be highly unlikely to be caused by FCBC activity